By Berta Ventura, on 3 November 2023

 The resources and people who will be assigned to the different tasks.

-7. Measuring and Evaluating the Results
+7. Measure and Evaluate the Results

 Last but not least, no communication strategy is complete without measuring results.
 Your plan should include a series of periodic check-ins during which you will review whether your objectives are being achieved and correct the course if necessary.